 The misuse of leverage is the single biggest killer of traders.
 It is intoxicating, plays to the mirage that you can be a millionaire in a month if you use it, and is readily available.
 However, it is also the single fastest killer of accounts and so makes it to the list of those who the market punishes.

 Overconfidence leads to increased trading activity, higher risk taking, and less diversification.
 Overconfidence is particularly dangerous to investors because it can lead to not only excessive trading, but also a failure to diversify and sufficiently to minimize risks.

 In investing, overconfidence often leads people to overestimate their understanding of financial markets or specific investments and disregard all other data and/or expert advice.

 Overconfident investors who believe that their exceptional skill in market timing and stock selection will lead to consistent exceptional performance typically underperform the markets over the long term. overconfidence creates a vicious cycle in which investors buy when they feel confident, sell when they get scared, miss the recovery and jump back in when the markets feel safe again.

-You are the final decision-maker for your portfolio, and thus responsible for any gains or losses in your investments.
-Sticking to sound investment decisions while controlling your emotions, whether they be greed or fear-based and not blindly following market sentiment is crucial to successful investing and maintaining your long-term strategy.
+Bottom line is that you are the final decision maker on your portfolio decisions.
+That means that you are responsible for both any gains as well as any losses in your investments.
+Sticking to sound investment decisions while controlling your emotions, whether they be fear or greed based and not blindly following market sentiment is crucial to successful investing and maintaining your long-term strategy.